fabiolaguna/android-login/README.md

-# Android-Test
+# android-login

-Testing Android with SQLite in Java.
-User registration and login
+User registration and login using Android with SQLite, in Java.